AndyEveritt/DuetScreen-MACH26/README.md

 2. Alternatively, you can connect to a network using the “Settings” page in the GUI.
     - This method is useful if you are setting up a single screen and you do not know the WiFi credentials in advance.
     - The GUI is currently a placeholder and has some known issues.
-    - You need to power cycle the screen after selecting network mode in the GUI

 ## Powering the Duet3D screen